rahuljindal1/log-execution-time/README.md

 Expected Output: 2024-07-26T14:28:00.000Z myMethod: 123ms
 ```

-Use the decorator on a asynchronous method:
+Use the decorator on an asynchronous method:

 ```typescript
 import LogExecutionTime from 'log-execution-time';